 Love Me Love Me Not Volume 8 is published and localized in English by VIZ Media’s Shojo Beat imprint.
-This Shojo Beat Edition is adapted by Nancy Thistlethwaite, translated by JN Productions, and features touch-up art and lettering by Sara Linsley.
-In this volume, the love quadrangle has pretty much resolved, but the love friendship continues to hit some complications for Yuna, Akari, Rio, and Kazu.
+This Shojo Beat Edition is adapted by Nancy Thistlethwaite and translated by JN Productions.
+It features touch-up art and lettering by Sara Linsley.
+In this volume, the love quadrangle has pretty much been resolved, but the love friendship continues to hit some complications for Yuna, Akari, Rio, and Kazu.

 In this volume, Sakisaka does a great job of balancing the character’s inner wants and outward expressions through the great use of dialogue and emotive facial illustrations.
 Like all the volumes before it, Love Me Love Me Not Volume 8 has a lot of feelings, but it lacks the confusion.
 And that’s a good thing.
 One of the best things about high school romances is that you get to watch the characters grow as they learn about themselves as the series continues.